UK-83/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The number will be stored in the environment variable NUMo.
+The number will be stored in the environment variable NU Write a script that converts a number from base 10 to base 16.